Friends of the Farm pens new book to profile Arboretum trees

 Each tree in the Dominion Arboretum has a story and a purpose.

 Yet when most people walk through the vast greenspace, they don’t stop to think about how the beauty they are enjoying was made.
-That is why the volunteer awareness group Friends of the Central Experimental Farm decided to write a new book titled Friends of the Trees.
+That is why the volunteer awareness group Friends of the Central Experimental Farm decided to write a new book titled Pathways to the Trees.

 “We had a tree book in the past but we don’t have one now.
 Many of the trees in the first book are now deceased so it was time to redo it with a slightly different approach,” said co-author Eric Jones.
 “We wanted to showcase why it’s such a special place with all these specimens of trees.
 A lot of people come here to walk their dog or enjoy the benefits of the green space, but don’t know the significance of all the trees.”